Take really easy steps to reduce the amount of plastic you throw away and protect the environment!

 Many retailers are now opting for paper straws as a biodegradable alternative… but saying no to a straw is even better.
 If a straw free life is simply not an option, replace with a reusable metal straw. #StrawBan.

 In 2014, we each used 140 single-use carrier bags every year.
-Following the introduction of the 5p carrier bag tax in 2015 this number has dropped to 40 carrier bags every year.
+Following the introduction of the 5p carrier bag tax a year later this number has dropped to 10 carrier bags every year.

 Avoid the 5p charge and plastic carrier bags by using your own reusable shopping bags.
 It’s always useful to have a small fold-away bag to hand for those unexpected purchases too.